 Around 3 billion people cook and heat their homes using solid fuels (i.e. wood, charcoal, coal, dung, crop wastes) on open fires or traditional stoves.
 Such inefficient cooking and heating practices produce high levels of household (indoor) air pollution which includes a range of health damaging pollutants such as fine particles and carbon monoxide.

-In poorly ventilated dwellings, indoor smoke can exceed acceptable levels for small particles 100-fold.
+In poorly ventilated dwellings, smoke in and around the home can exceed acceptable levels for fine particles 100-fold.
 Exposure is particularly high among women and young children, who spend the most time near the domestic hearth.

 To combat this substantial and growing burden of disease, WHO has developed a comprehensive programme to support developing countries.
-WHO's Programme on Indoor Air Pollution focuses on:
+WHO's Programme on Household Air Pollution focuses on:

 All photographs with permission of Nigel Bruce, University of Liverpool